ankushjain358/wcf-samples/README.md

 Behaviour can be applied at Service, Operation, Contract or EndPoint level.

-Foe example, `serviceMetadata` behavior to instruct the host to publish the service’s metadata over HTTP-GET or to implement the MEX endpoint.
+Foe example, `serviceMetadata` behavior to instruct the host to publish the serviceâ€™s metadata over HTTP-GET or to implement the MEX endpoint.

 ### `bindings` section
 The bindings element contains the specifications for all bindings that can be used by any endpoint defined in any service.